 With greater exposure comes increased scrutiny, and many marijuana-related organizations have been feeling the pinch as municipalities and community organizations begin to look for ways to limit their activity and, in some cases, get in on a slice of the pie.
 Anti-competitive, uncompassionate bylaws are being crafted in communities all over the country, with bureaucrats and naysayers leading the push to restrict the rights of both providers and users.
 Despite marijuana’s furthered acceptance as a legitimate medicinal tool, a war is still being waged against those who work in its favour.
 One of the greatest rebuttals a business can have is to say: “If the insurance companies can work with us, why can’t you?!”

-Courtland Sandover-Sly is a Group Benefits Associate with Great-West Life Assurance Company and a Financial Security Advisor with Freedom 55 Financial.
+Courtland Sandover-Sly is an independent financial advisor from Victoria, BC.
 Born and raised on the west coast, he is heavily involved in his home community of Central Saanich, BC, a community in Greater Victoria.
-Courtland can be reached at 250-475-1100 x.
-524, or at Courtland.Sandover-Sly@freedom55financial.com.
+He can be reached at 250-686-2502, or firstname.lastname@example.org.